vuejs/v2.vuejs.org/source/api/instance-properties.md

 - **Type:** `Object`
 - **Read only**

-An object that holds child ViewModels that has `v-component-id` registered.
-For more details see [v-component-id](/api/directives.html#v-component-id).
+An object that holds child ViewModels that has `v-ref` registered.
+For more details see [v-ref](/api/directives.html#v-ref).

 ### vm.$index